 Industries to be most affected by digital disruption

-Deloitte recently released a compelling report that outlined the likely impact of ‘digital disruption’ – death by algorithm – on Australian businesses.
+In 2014 Deloitte released a compelling report that outlined the likely impact of ‘digital disruption’ – death by algorithm – on Australian businesses.
 It’s not pretty reading.
 Deloitte identified 13 industries comprising 65% of the Australian economy that are facing significant disruption by 2017.
 Yes, that soon.
 Here are the list of industries due to be most heavily affected in the short term:

 - Real estate